gsi-ee/dabc/plugins/mbs/doc/web_interface.md

 ## MBS remote command channel (port 6019)

 To enable it, one should call 'sta cmdrem' in normal MBS processs.
 This functionality available starting from MBS version 6.3.
 If XML file contains line `<cmd value="6019"/>`, module will try to connect with MBS and will publish **CmdMbs** command.
-Via web interface user can than submit commands like "start acq", "stop acq", "@startup", "show rate" to MBS process.
+Via web interface user can than submit commands like `start acq`, `stop acq`, `@startup`, `show rate` to MBS process.

 ## MBS prompter (port 6006)

 MBS prompter also allows to submit MBS commands remotely (but only remotely).